Terreii/hoodie-plugin-store-crypto/docs/api.md

 --------|-------|--------------------------|----------
 `idsOrDocs` | Array | Array of documents with `_id` property or ids | Yes

-Resolves with an array of `properties` unencrypted.
-Works on encrypted and unencrypted documents.
+Resolves with an array of decrypted `properties`.
+Works on encrypted and not encrypted documents.
 If a doc gets added, it will also encrypt it and add a `hoodie` property with `createdAt` and `updatedAt` properties.

 Rejects with: